 Why are Turkish Towels so Unique?

-Unlike other cotton types, Turkish cotton has a light mass but has long fibers which are woven on traditional looms.
-Sometimes linen, and rarely bamboo fibers are added in Turkish towels.
+Unlike other cotton types, Turkish cotton has a light mass but long fibers woven on traditional looms.
+Sometimes linen and rarely bamboo fibers are added to Turkish towels.

 - has a smooth and firm feeling

 - can quickly dry in the open air and is easy to maintain

 - lightweight but durable than a regular towel